Unitary, anomalous Master Ward Identity and its connections to the Wess-Zumino condition, BV formalism and $L_\infty$-algebras: Introduction

 One of the most interesting features of quantum physics is the fact that symmetries of the classical theory are, in general, not straightforwardly transferred to the corresponding quantum theory.
 Instead, often the symmetries are modified by \emph{anomalies}.
 These satisfy the \emph{Wess-Zumino consistency relations} \cite{WZ71}, and the arising new structures have a crucial impact on the quantum theory, e.g. on the formulation of the standard model of particle physics.

-In perturbative algebraic quantum field theory (pAQFT), the anomalies can be obtained in terms of the anomalous Master Ward Identity (AMWI) \cite{Brennecke08,DB02,DF03}, and it was shown by Hollands \cite{Hollands08} that in Yang-Mills theory these anomalies satisfy a consistency relation which allows one to apply the homological methods of the BRST formalism with antifields, where the key information about the theory is encoded in a certain differential.
-In \cite{FredenhagenR13,Rej13} this result was generalized to arbitrary theories with local gauge symmetries by giving it the interpretation in terms of the infinite-dimensional rigorous version of the Batalin-Vilkovisky (BV) formalism.
-One of the crucial results of that work was to formulate the difference between classical symmetries and their quantized counterparts in terms of deformation of the classical BV differential to the quantum BV differential.
+In perturbative algebraic quantum field theory (pAQFT), the anomalies can be obtained in terms of the anomalous Master Ward Identity (AMWI) \cite{Brennecke08,DB02,DF03}, and it was shown by Hollands \cite{Hollands08} that in Yang-Mills theory these anomalies satisfy a consistency relation which allows one to apply the homological methods of the BRST-BV formalism, where the key information about the theory is encoded in a certain differential.
+In \cite{FredenhagenR13,Rej13} this result was generalized to arbitrary theories with local gauge symmetries and an infinite-dimensional rigorous version of the Batalin-Vilkovisky (BV) formalism was formulated, without the use of path integral or any regularization scheme (in contrast to \cite{Costello}).
+One of the crucial results of that work was to describe the difference between classical symmetries and their quantized counterparts in terms of deformation of the classical BV differential to the quantum BV differential.
 This deformation is induced by the deformation of the pointwise product of the classical theory to the renormalized time-ordered product.
 In particular, a renormalized BV Laplacian was introduced, and its action on the BV algebra could be understood in terms of the anomaly \cite{Rej13}.
-Recently, Fr\"ob \cite{Fro} succeeded in proving that the arising algebraic structure is that of an $\mathrm{L}_{\infty}$-algebra.
+Recently, Fr\"ob \cite{Fro} succeeded in proving that the arising algebraic structure is that of an $L_{\infty}$-algebra.
 The Wess-Zumino consistency relation has also been applied recently in \cite{SZ17} in the treatment of global anomalies.
 Another insight concerns the difference between consistent anomalies, \ie those that satisfy the Wess-Zumino conditions, and the so-called covariant anomalies \cite{BZ84}.
 We do not enter into this in our paper and refer the reader to the literature \cite{Bert}.

 In a previous paper \cite{BDFR21}, we investigated the action of symmetries in the C*-algebraic construction of scalar quantum field theories proposed in \cite{BF19}.
 In that construction the algebras are generated by S-matrices which describe local interactions within compact regions of spacetime.
 Subject to a causality condition and a unitary version of the Schwinger-Dyson equation, one obtains a net of C*-algebras satisfying the Haag-Kastler axioms, generalized to generic globally hyperbolic spacetimes according to the principles of locally covariant QFT \cite{BFV03}.
 Starting from the free Lagrangian and admitting only linear interactions, one obtains the well known Weyl algebra of the free field.
 If one includes more general interactions, the arising algebra possesses automorphisms which act nontrivially only in a compact subregion.
 The existence of such internal symmetries violates the time slice axiom which states that observations in the neighborhood of some Cauchy surface determine all other observables, \ie the algebra associated to this neighborhood is already the algebra of the whole spacetime.